 On the other side of the High Street, the town is bordered by Linlithgow Loch and Peel (historic Royal park).
 A pleasant walk round the loch will take around an hour.
 This takes you through a wildlife sanctuary and you will enjoy stunning views of Linlithgow Palace.
 You can also fish on the loch.

+This is the first place to visit on most visitor’s itinerary.
 This magnificent shell of a building is arguably one of the best examples of renaissance architecture still in existence.
 Built in the 15th and 16th century it was described as a “pleasure palace” and was a favourite of the Stewart Kings & Queens.
 Birthplace of Mary, Queen of Scots and her father James V. Also the favoured home of Margaret Tudor, whose marriage to James IV (the Thistle & the Rose) led directly to Mary, Queen of Scots son James VI, becoming James I of England.
 Interpretation boards throughout the Palace transport you back to the court of Queen Margaret.
 Administered by Historic Scotland it is open all year around.
 Outside you will see the beautiful bronze statue of Mary, Queen of Scots, erected by The Marie Stuart Society

 Special events take place at The Palace during the year: In July there is Jousting on The Peel and on 5 Wednesdays throughout the Summer you can join Scotch Hop ceilidh dancing in the courtyard of the Palace one of the most stunning locations you are likely to find.
 Around Halloween, brave souls can join ghost walks around the town.